Herbert ProtocolDate published: 27 April 2023 07:53

 • When and where was the person last seen?
 Be as specific as you can.

 • What were they wearing?
-The operator will ask for a description of the clothes the person was last seen wearing, and anything they might be carrying, such as a bag or walking stick etc.
+The operator will ask for a description of the clothes the person was last seen wearing, and anything they might be carrying, such as a bag or walking stick.

-If you have the information sheet with you, tell the police operator.
-An officer will come to meet you to collect the form.
-If you don’t have it with you, don’t worry, the officer may simply ask you more questions.
+If you have the information form with you, tell the police operator.
+An officer will come and collect the form.
+If you don’t have it with you, don’t worry, the officer may ask you more questions.
 The information will be used to coordinate the search for your loved one.
 You may be feeling upset and worried for their safety.
-This is completely natural, and police officers will make sure that you are supported throughout the process.
+This is completely natural, and police officers will make sure you are supported throughout the process.